vyalyh-oleg/ConfigLinker/docs/UserGuide_1.md

 ### @BoundObject - propertyNamePrefix

-The common names' part of parameters group that is used to bind with methods of this annotated interface.
+The *common part* of a group of parameter names in property file.
+This part is used for construction the full name, which is used for binding methods in annotated interface.

-If it is not specified you can use only full parameter names in `BoundProperty.name()`.
+If `propertyNamePrefix` is not specified you can use only full parameter names in `BoundProperty.name()`.
-If it has any value then both variants (full and prefix-aware) can be used.
+If it has any value then both variants (full and prefix-aware) names can be used.

-For example, if the prefix  is set to `"mycompany"`, then the `@BoundProperty.name()` can be as `".serverName"` (start with dot is obligatory).
+For example, if the prefix  is set to `"mycompany"`, then the `@BoundProperty.name()` can look as `".serverName"` (starting with the dot is obligatory).
 This means, the final parameter name, which will be searched in property file, is `"mycompany.serverName"`.

-Without dot at the beginning `@BoundProperty.name()` is considered as full parameter name and the prefix is not taken into account.
+Without the dot at the beginning the `@BoundProperty.name()` is considered as full name and the `propertyNamePrefix` is not taken into account.
 <br/>

 <u>Example:</u>